'til we stop at the top of a Ferris Wheel..."

 - Following the previous or not, a sudden jerk by the wind or a technical glitch in the system causes her to cling to him in a rather adorable way.

 - May even lead to the couple's First Kiss, unless of course the aforementioned sudden jerk says otherwise.

-- If anyone is trying to spy on one or both protagonists, inevitably he/she drags someone else with them, and any of the aforementioned points above may occur to this pair as well.
+- If anyone is trying to spy on one or both of them, inevitably he/she drags someone else with them, and any of the aforementioned points above may occur to this pair as well.

 - Akikan!!: Najimi takes Kakeru up on the Ferris Wheel at the water park in episode 8.
 Her affection is clearly one-sided, however, and a lot of the moment is made possible, and then ruined, by Kakeru's sleepiness.
 Also, Played for Laughs, Kochikaze and Amaji ride it to spy on the former pair.